Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Efficient Construction of Feasible Graphs

-\begin{sublemma}[Completeness and Ex-Cover Property of Improved \textproc{ComputeCoverEdges}] Let $G$ be a subgraph of the footmark graph of walks $\mathcal{W}$, and let $E_f$ be the subset of final edges of the walks.
-The set $C$ returned by the improved algorithm \textproc{ComputeCoverEdges()} (\cref{alg:improved_compute_cover_edges}) satisfies:
+\begin{sublemma}[Completeness and Ex-Cover Property of Improved \textproc{ComputeCoverEdges()}] Let $G$ be a computation graph, and let $E_f$ be a designated final set.
+Then, the set $C$ returned by the improved algorithm \textproc{ComputeCoverEdges()} (\cref{alg:improved_compute_cover_edges}) satisfies: